 If you’re looking to install or learn more about inside zone, we recommend checking out this complete breakdown.

-Outside zone, also known as wide zone, is another play in the spread offense.
-Offensive coordinators will use outside as a change-up to inside zone.
+Wide zone is another play in the spread offense that teams can use as a primary run scheme.
+Offensive coordinators will use wide zone as a change-up to inside zone.

 If the defense does have an edge defender, then the offense relies on their cutoff blocks from their offensive lineman.